8 Reasons Why You Need Fly Screens

 3. Some mosquitoes don’t bite humans, preferring other hosts like amphibians or birds.

 Not all mosquito species feed on people.
-Some mosquitoes specialise on other animals, and are no bother to us at all but we need to protect our pets so our range of fly screens will help with this.
+Some mosquitoes feed on other animals and are no bother to us at all but we need to protect our pets so our range of fly screens will help with this.

 4. Mosquitoes fly at speeds between 1 and 1.5 miles per hour.